 Smoking is a habit that many people find hard to break.
 But how long does it actually take to become addicted to nicotine?
 This article will explore the answer to this question, as well as the long-term effects of nicotine addiction.
 We will also look at how to break the cycle of nicotine addiction and offer tips for those looking to quit smoking.

-How Long to Get Addicted to Nicotine?
+- How Long Does it Take to Get Addicted to Nicotine?

 How Long Does it Take to Become Addicted to Nicotine?